Draquian/PhysFS_Roger_Salas/README.md

 ## About the project
-This project is about loading assets from a compressed archive using the external librery PhysFS.
+This project is about loading assets from a compressed archive using the librerys PhysFS & SDL.

+PhysFS to open the Zip file and achieve the main goal.

+SDL to create the windows to show a texture, play a sound, and use the fils from the Zip file.

 ### Markdown